How to Fix Heating element replacement on Amana NED4655EW (Electric)

 Step 1

-Unplug the dryer from the wall outlet before touching anything, then clean the entire vent duct from the dryer to the exterior exhaust cap.
-On Amana electric dryers, a restricted vent traps heat and blows the thermal fuse — so if you skip this step, a new fuse will fail again just as fast.
-Use a dryer vent brush kit and confirm strong, unobstructed airflow before proceeding.
+First things first: unplug the dryer from the wall outlet.
+Then, clean the entire vent duct from the dryer to the exterior exhaust cap.
+A restricted vent traps heat and can blow the thermal fuse, so this step is crucial.
+I recommend using a dryer vent brush kit and ensuring you have strong, unobstructed airflow before moving on.

 Step 2

-Remove the rear panel by taking out the five ¼” hex screws, which exposes the heating element coil sitting inside the lower heater box.
-Set your multimeter to Rx1 and probe both terminals of the element — a good coil reads near zero ohms, while an open reading (OL or infinite resistance) confirms the element is broken and must be replaced.
-Avoid touching the coil wire with bare hands during inspection, as skin oils can create hot spots that shorten the new element’s life.
+Next, remove the rear panel by taking out the five ¼” hex screws.
+This will expose the heating element coil sitting inside the lower heater box.
+Set your multimeter to Rx1 and probe both terminals of the element — a good coil should read near zero ohms, while an open reading (OL or infinite resistance) confirms the element is broken and needs replacement.
+Be careful not to touch the coil wire with bare hands during inspection, as skin oils can create hot spots that shorten the new element’s life.

 Step 3

-With the rear panel still off, locate the thermal fuse mounted on the exhaust housing and test it on Rx1 — it should show continuity (near zero ohms), and no continuity means it has blown and is permanently open.
-A blown thermal fuse is a symptom, not just a part failure, which is why you should always replace it together with the heating element rather than one alone.
-Never bypass the thermal fuse even temporarily; it is the last line of defense against a dryer fire.
+With the rear panel still off, locate the thermal fuse mounted on the exhaust housing and test it on Rx1.
+It should show continuity (near zero ohms).
+If it shows no continuity, then it has blown and is permanently open.
+A blown thermal fuse is a symptom, not just a part failure, which is why you should always replace it together with the heating element.
+And never bypass the thermal fuse — it’s your last line of defense against a dryer fire.

 Step 4

-Test the high-limit thermostat, also located near the heater box, by probing its terminals on Rx1 at room temperature — a good thermostat reads continuity, while an open reading means it has failed and needs replacement.
-The high-limit thermostat cuts power to the element if temps spike dangerously, so a failed one can either prevent heating entirely or, if it sticks closed, allow overheating.
-Replace it if there is any doubt, since the part is inexpensive compared to the damage an overheating dryer can cause.
+Now, test the high-limit thermostat located near the heater box by probing its terminals on Rx1 at room temperature.
+A good thermostat will read continuity, while an open reading means it has failed and needs replacement.
+This thermostat cuts power to the element if temperatures spike dangerously, so if it fails, it can prevent heating entirely or, if it sticks closed, allow overheating.
+Replace it if there’s any doubt, as it’s inexpensive compared to the potential damage an overheating dryer can cause.

 Step 5

-Reconnect all wire terminals firmly to the new heating element, thermal fuse, and any thermostat you replaced, then reattach the rear panel with the five ¼” hex screws.
-Loose terminals are a common cause of arcing and premature component failure, so tug each connector gently after seating it to confirm it is locked in place.
-Double-check that no wires are pinched between the panel and the dryer cabinet before driving the screws home.
+Reconnect all wire terminals firmly to the new heating element, thermal fuse, and any thermostat you replaced.
+Then, reattach the rear panel with the five ¼” hex screws.
+Loose terminals are a common cause of arcing and premature component failure, so tug each connector gently after seating it to confirm it’s locked in place.
+Also, double-check that no wires are pinched between the panel and the dryer cabinet before driving the screws home.

 Step 6

-Before plugging the dryer back in, do a final check of the vent path to confirm it is fully clear all the way to the exterior — this is the single most important step to prevent a repeat failure.
-Plug the dryer in, load a damp towel, and run a Timed Dry cycle; the heating element should activate and you should feel warm air at the exhaust vent within three minutes.
-If the dryer runs but produces no heat after three minutes, recheck your terminal connections and verify the circuit breaker has not tripped on one leg of the 240V supply.
+Before plugging the dryer back in, do a final check of the vent path to ensure it’s fully clear all the way to the exterior.
+This step is crucial to prevent a repeat failure.
+Plug the dryer in, load a damp towel, and run a Timed Dry cycle; the heating element should activate, and you should feel warm air at the exhaust vent within three minutes.
+If the dryer runs but produces no heat after this time, recheck your terminal connections and verify the circuit breaker hasn’t tripped on one leg of the 240V supply.

 Where to Buy Replacement Parts